 • Attend Christmas Mass.

 Kerry in Ireland celebrates Christmas by illuminating their windows with red candles; doors will be left open, and salted fish will wait in boxes to be eaten on Christmas Eve.
-Longtime traditions still have weight around the holiday time in Kerry, making it a special place to experience during the winter holiday.
+Longtime traditions still have weight around the vacation time in Kerry, making it a special place to experience during the winter vacation.
 Visitors to County Kerry can experience:

 • Rival parades in Dingle.